sameepv21/Guidance_ML/Docker.md

 * docker login -u <USERNAME>
     * Log in to docker account in your local machine/system.
 * docker tag <IMAGE_NAME> <USERNAME>/<REPO_NAME>
+* docker exec <CONTIAINER_ID> <UBUNTU_COMMAND>
+    * Works only if image of the container is ubuntu
+    * Basically we can then run any bash command on the container terminal which is available only in docker desktop.
+    * Hence, using CLI is quite cumbersome in this case.
+* docker volume inspect <DATABASE_NAME>
+    * See in JSON format, what is one of the entries stored in data
+    * Mount point is the actual location on the disk where data is stored.

 ## Miscellenious
 * Please Refer to [this site](https://docs.docker.com/get-started/overview/#the-docker-daemon) for some technical terms